Man kills 4 children with hatchet at daycare center in Brazil

 The assailant turned himself in at a police station and did not appear to have any connection with the center, which offers nursery services, preschool education and after-school activities.
 The dead were between the ages of 5 and 7, authorities said.

-Authorities were searching for a motive, the police detective leading the investigation, Ronnie Esteves, told television reporters in Blumenau, a city in southern Brazil, near the Atlantic coast.
+Authorities were searching for a motive, the police detective leading the investigation, Ronnie Esteves, told television reporters in Blumenau, a city of 366,000 in southern Brazil, near the Atlantic coast.

 Blumenau’s mayor, Mário Hildebrandt, suspended classes and said he will declare a 30-day mourning period.
 The state government said in a statement that rumors circulating on social media of other potential attacks were false.

-The mayor said five wounded children were take to hospitals.
+The mayor said five wounded children were taken to hospitals.
 One was in serious condition.

 School attacks in Brazil have happened with greater frequency in recent years.
 Last week, a student in Sao Paulo fatally stabbed a teacher and wounded several others in Sao Paulo.